 Customer service

-This is especially helpful for responding to common or repetitive queries, since chatbots can do it quickly and accurately without the need for human resource in this area.
+This is particularly helpful when responding to common or repetitive queries, since chatbots can do it quickly and accurately without the need for human resources in this area.

 Portfolio management